-Sugar alcohols are sweet, plant-based carbohydrates commonly used as a sugar substitute.
+Sugar alcohols are sweet organic chemical compounds commonly used as a sugar substitute.
 Because sugar alcohols don’t impact blood sugar in the same way regular sugar does, they can be beneficial to individuals who are looking to control their blood sugar levels.
 Sugar alcohols are often marketed as “low-carb” or “sugar-free.”

 Here’s what you need to know about sugar alcohols — and whether these sugar substitutes are right for you.

 What Is Sugar Alcohol?

-“Sugar alcohols are sugar substitutes, derived from plant sources, and used as sweeteners in a variety of products, such as candy and gum,” says Natalie Allen, MS, RD, an instructor of biomedical sciences at Missouri State University.
+“Sugar alcohols are sugar substitutes used as sweeteners in a variety of products, such as candy and gum,” says Natalie Allen, MS, RD, an instructor of biomedical sciences at Missouri State University.

 Technically, sugar alcohols are part of a group of short-chain carbohydrates known as fermentable oligosaccharides, disaccharides, monosaccharides, and polyols — a.k.a.
 FODMAPs.
 (Sugar alcohols are part of the “P” — polyols.)